deciduously/music/post.md

 ```

-// TODO From/Into
-// TODO FromStr for Pitch that just calls StandardPitch::FromStr
-// TODO Traits for adding different types to pitches
 // TODO Scales that return an iterator of StandardPitch notes one octave long - THIS is where I'll talk about iterators - it should take a base note in StandardPitch and a length, return an Octave that's just a `Vec` or something with iter() on it?  and a definite end?
 // TODO Go back and compare with the original AWK/one-liner
-// TODO Authoring - Pest? - just take separated characters - accept either Unicode flat OR some other character - you can use 'b', because only the first character is matching a note.
-For sharp, ASCII 35 '#' is fine to demand.
-Add a character for
-// TODO after moving all helper code and edit code and stuff, see if this file can be literate?

 ##### Diatonic Modes